 Exams and Quizzes: A total of three (3) examinations and five (5) quizzes will be given during the semester.
 You are responsible for materials covered in required readings, classroom discussions, and handouts.
 Exams may include multiple choice, true/false, short answer, fill-in, and/or essay.
-Quizzes may include multiple choice, true/false and/or fill-in questions.
-All quizzes require the use of Scantron (Form Number: 883-E).
-No exceptions.
 No make-up examinations or quizzes are given unless there is a documented medical emergency for which you have written proof provided by a doctor.
 Any approved make-up exams will be scheduled at the end of the semester during dead week and may be administered in essay format.

 Projects: A total of two (2) group project(s) will be assigned.
-The details regarding these projects will be discussed in class and/or posted on CSUS Canvas.
+The details regarding these projects will be discussed in class and/or posted on CANVAS.
 Scores on late submissions will drop by one letter grade per day.